Divyeshpratap/AtariPongDQN/README.md

 To train the agent and evaluate its performance, follow these steps:

 ## Training the Agent:
 Open the pongDQN.ipynb/ pongDDQN.ipynb/ pongPPO.ipynb notebook and run the cells to start the training process.
-The training process loads the pre-trained and further updates the model checkpoints after every 100 epochs and dynamically plots the training rewards.
+The training process loads the pre-trained checkpoints and iteratively updates the model checkpoints after every 100 epochs.
+The training progress is dynamically plotted as a function of Total reqards in an episode vs the episode number.

 # Key Components
 Replay Buffer: Stores the agent's experiences to sample and train the network.